manux54/ESP32Monitor/README.md

 ## Step 1: ESP32 Toolchain Setup
 Follow the instruction from [here](http://esp-idf.readthedocs.io/en/latest/#setup-toolchain) to setup your toolchain environment.

-__Windows User Note:__ At the time of writing there is a bug in the toolchain under Windows 10.
-In order to build this project, or any of the samples, you need to edit *$IDF_PATH/make/project.mk* and change "gcc-ar" for "ar".
-[Info here](https://www.esp32.com/viewtopic.php?t=2500)
+__Windows User Note:__ At the time of writing there is a bug in the toolchain under Windows.
+In order to build this project, or any of the samples, you need to copy __liblto_plugin.dll.a__ and __liblto_plugin-0.dll__ into the tool chain.
+Refer to the [link](https://github.com/espressif/esp-idf/issues/828) for more information.

 It would be wise to run one of the sample to validate your setup.